 Bone broth is another great way, as it is both liquid and deliciously meaty.
 Alternatively you could try adding a tiny bit of milk or a little cranberry juice to a bowl of water if your cat likes this, although a lot of either is not good for cats.

-Plenty of litter trays
+Put out plenty of litter trays

 If you have a multi-cat household and use litter trays then you should always make sure that you have at least one for every cat you have, plus ideally one spare.
 Cats in multi-cat households more commonly suffer from stress and so from cystitis.
 Not enough litter trays exacerbates the problem.